-Editor’s note: This is the second of several stories that Florida Food & Farm will run about the April 6 open house at EREC.
+Editor’s note: This is the re-posting of the second story that Florida Food & Farm ran last year about the April 6, 2017, open house at EREC.
+The event is held in odd-numbered years.

 Few would equate agriculture with the cell-phone.
-But Gregg Nuessly did just that at the Everglades Research and Education Center’s (EREC) recent open house.
+But Gregg Nuessly did just that at the Everglades Research and Education Center’s (EREC) 2017 open house.

 The director of EREC, on County Road 880 in Belle Glade, held up his cell-phone and told some 200 people attending, “If we look at the value of science, we need look no further than this.”